 Continuing Medical Education

 The purpose of continuing medical education (CME) is to ensure the doctor maintains an up-to-date clinical knowledge.
-Doctors are required to complete at least twenty hours of CME (including four addressing cultural safety) within each 12 month CPD cycle.
-The focus of CME activities should be guided by the doctor’s professional development plan (PDP).
+Doctors are required to record at least 20 hours of CME within each 12 month cycle into their eportfolio.
+The focus of CME activities should be guided by a doctor’s professional development plan (PDP).

 • Attendance at relevant educational conferences, courses and workshops